wacn/trustcenter/trustcenter/en-us/security/threatmanagement.md

             <div class="span bp0-col-1-1 bp2-col-2-1 bp3-col-2-1 bp1-col-2-2">
                <p style="font-size:28px">Protect data from malware and attacks</p>
                <p>Threat management includes protection from both malicious software and attacks against systems and networks.
 Microsoft cloud technology and services have built-in protection features to help defend your data against malware and other types of threats.</p>
-               <p>Microsoft Azure, Office 365 and Power BI operated by 21Vianet help protect against malware threats in multiple ways.
-Microsoft Antimalware is built for the cloud, and additional antimalware protections are provided for specific services, including Azure, Office 365 and Power BI.Denial-of-service (DoS) attacks can deny access to important resources and result in lost productivity, so Microsoft builds its services to defend against such attacks.
+               <p><a href="https://www.21vbluecloud.com/Dynamics365/">Microsoft Dynamics 365</a> operated by 21Vianet  help protect against malware threats in multiple ways.
+Microsoft Antimalware is built for the cloud, and additional antimalware protections are provided for specific services, including Microsoft Dynamics 365.
+Denial-of-service (DoS) attacks can deny access to important resources and result in lost productivity, so 21Vianet builds its services to defend against such attacks.
 Windows server and client operating systems include multiple technologies for protecting against these threats at the local level.
                </p>
                <p style="font-size:26px" id="identity_Secure">Secure identity</p>
                <p>Threat management technologies help protect systems against malware, in both cloud and on-premises environments.
 Malware is a leading cause of identity compromise.
 It can run in the background and collect information, such as user names and passwords, and transmit them back to the attacker.
 With stolen credentials, an attacker can access, modify, or destroy your valuable data.
 If the compromised account has administrative privileges, the attacker can change system or account settings and do much more damage.
 Thus, an important element in keeping user identities secure is protecting them from the effects of malicious software.</p>
-               <p style="font-size:26px" id="infrastructure_Secure">Secure infrastructure</p>
+               <p style="font-size:26px" id="infrastructure_Secure">Secure infrastructure and technologies</p>
-               <label>Security technologies</label>

                <p>21Vianet and Microsoft use many security technologies and practices to protect the cloud infrastructure and on-premises networks against modern, sophisticated threats:</p>
                <ul>
                   <li><strong>Antimalware components</strong> and services for cloud services, virtual machines (VMs), and Windows clients and servers help identify and remove viruses, spyware, and other malicious software.
 Antimalware also provides real-time protection, on-demand scanning, basic configuration management, and monitoring.
 Microsoft Antimalware for Azure cloud services and virtual machines is built on the same antimalware platform as other Microsoft malware protection products, and provides a single-agent solution for applications and tenant environments.</li>